mikesir87/docker-nginx-elb-websocket/README.md

+> This image started as a fork from [stockflare/docker-nginx-elb-websocket](https://github.com/stockflare/docker-nginx-elb-websocket)

 # Dreams of Websockets

-At Stockflare, we use this docker container to enable Websocket connections through [AWS Elastic Load Balancers](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb.html).
+We use this docker container to enable Websocket connections through [AWS Elastic Load Balancers](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb.html).

 The container uses [confd]() for a one-time configuration of Nginx when the container starts, using environment variables.
 The Nginx configuration file is written to work in conjunction with an Elastic Load Balancer, itself using [ProxyProtocol](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/enable-proxy-protocol.html).